Domestic Violence is an ugly occurence.

 Why does the guardian author assume that it is defendants who are gaming the system my intimidating partners to not attend trial?
 Most often the defendant is in prison with no way of contacting the complainant.
 See how long it takes you to get authorization to make an outside call.
 These are monitored and the prison will ring the line first to see if you are happy to take the call.

 I say it is the complainants who are gaming the system by not seeing thorough their actions to the end of the process.
 It is the complainants who change their mind after they realise that their actions resulted in consequences that exceeded their expectations.
 It is the complainants who fail to attend for trials because there is simply no other way for them to ensure that the case against their partner is withdrawn.
 What they are doing is wrong.
 It is a massive frustration to the process of justice, it is also criminal.
-However, there is no other way for them to achieve the outcome they want.
+However, some people believe that there is no other way achieve the outcome they want.